 In addition to statefulness of the virtual service itself, you may also need to simulate changes in state based on different potential inputs, and this is called state transition testing.

 State transitions are the action component of finite state machines, which are defined as:

 State machines are a useful way to describe objects and are often explicitly used as a programming model.
-In other cases, like our shopping cart, there might be an implicit state machine to describe its behavior.
-Consider the following state machine for the shopping cart example above:
+In other test cases, like our shopping cart, there might be an implicit state machine to describe its behavior.
+Consider the following state machine for the shopping cart example above.

-The initial state of the cart is empty, and as items are added to the cart, the state transitions from “Empty” to “Item in cart.”
-Transitions are initiated in response to events (in this case, adding or removing an item from the cart).
+The initial state of the cart is empty.
+As items are added to the cart, the state transitions from “Empty” to “Item in cart.”
+Transitions are initiated in response to events.
+In this case, adding or removing an item from the cart.

 Transitions often have conditions before they are taken, for example, transitioning back to the Empty state only occurs when the number of items is zero again.
 Transitions often perform actions, such as incrementing the count of items in the cart, in this example.
 Although it’s unlikely that the cart is programmed as a state machine, there is an implicit one that is useful for defining its behavior.

 Consider another simple example of a user login component that locks a user out after a certain amount of retries:

 In the login component, the initial state is logged out.
 A user can only be logged in when a correct PIN is entered.
 After a defined number of login attempts (MAX_RETRIES) the account is blocked.
 In this test case, Account Blocked can be considered a final state since there is no way to transition from it.

 As shown in the two above transition examples, state diagrams are graphical representations of finite state machines.
 They model the behavior of a system or process that can exist in different states and the transitions between those states based on certain events or conditions.